regebro/prehistoric-python/prehistoric-python/trunk/presentation.rst

     Willkommen, bienvenue, welcome, to the positively last talk of DjangoCon Circus.

-    In this talk we will see how Python code in ye olden days had to jump through hoops of fire to achieve the simplest things.

-    OK, maybe not hoops of fire.
-But this is going to be about old code patterns that you don't use today, because there are no wbetter ways to do it.
+    And this is going to be about old code patterns, both real and mythical!

 ----